Bavuttiyude Namathil

 Bavuttiyude Namathil is a 2012 Malayalam-language drama thriller film produced and written by Ranjith and directed by G. S. Vijayan, starring Mammootty in the title role along with Kavya Madhavan, Shankar Ramakrishnan, Kaniha, Rima Kallingal, and Vineeth.
 The film was earlier titled Malabar.

-G. S. Vijayan returned to directing after a hiatus of 12 years to create Bavuttiyude Namathil.
-The film was released on 21 December 2012.
+With this film, G. S. Vijayan returned to directing after a hiatus of 12 years.
+Released on 21 December 2012, the film received mainly positive reviews and became an instant hit at the box office.

 Plot

 Bavutty is a chauffeur in a wealthy household.
 He is much more than a driver and is very much a part of the family.
 For Sethu, his employer, life is all about making money, but Bavutty is a simple man with small dreams.
 Bavutty is also acting in a small-scale movie called Malabar which Vanaja, Sethu's wife, is producing.
-Noorjahan, a tuition teacher.

 The story takes on a twist when Vanaja's ex-lover, Satheeshan, shows up.
 At first, she thinks that he has come because of his poverty to seek help and tries to help him.
 But later, it is revealed that he has come to blackmail her and to squeeze out huge money.
 Satheeshan tells Vanaja that if they don't pay him 10 lakh rupees, he will tell her husband that Vanaja was already married before meeting Sethu.
 Bavutty tries to sell his land and give off the ransom, but his ally, Alavi, beats up Satheeshan with the help of goons.
 Satheeshan talks about this to Bavutty which Sethu overhears.
 Sethu at first decides to break up with Vanaja but Bavutty cools him down and the marriage is saved.
 In the end, Bavutty is seen still giving 10 lakhs to Satheeshan after selling his land and advising him to earn his bread and butter from now on and never to beg again.